Vish-Karthikeyan/fda-drug-approval-prediction-agent/README.md

 ---

 ## Notes & Limitations

-- The agent follows the structure and behaviors described in `fda_agent_instructions.pdf`, but:
 - API response formats can evolve; parsing heuristics are designed to be robust but may not capture all edge cases.
 - Some quantities (e.g., median review time) are approximated with simple heuristics to keep the implementation compact.